mocnik-science/osm-python-tools/README.md

 from OSMPythonTools.data import Data, dictRangeYears, ALL from OSMPythonTools.overpass import overpassQueryBuilder, Overpass
 ```
-The question has two "dimensions": the dimension of time, and the dimension of different cities:
+The question has two ‘dimensions’: the dimension of time, and the dimension of different cities:
 ```python
 dimensions = OrderedDict([
     ('year', dictRangeYears(2013, 2017.5, 1)),